Esri/arcgis-experience-builder-sdk-resources/samples/widgets/statistic-client-side-output/README.md

 />
 ```

-4. In `widget.tsx`, use `DataSourceComponent` to create origin data source instance.
-5. Update output data source's source records every time the user clicks the `update output data source` button.
+In `widget.tsx`, use `DataSourceComponent` to create origin data source instance.
+Update the output data source's source records every time the user clicks the `update output data source` button.

 ```tsx
 <Button onClick={this.setSourceRecordsToOutputDs}>
   Update output data source
 </Button>
 ```
-6. The main difference between this widget with the [client-side-output](client-side-output) is this widget's output data source uses a different schema with its origin data source.
+The main difference between this widget with the [client-side-output](client-side-output) is this widget's output data source uses a different schema with its origin data source.